tobsel7/anivision-trends/src/index.md

   background: #fff; /* White background for contrast */
   position: relative; /* Position relative for contained elements */
   padding: 0; /* Remove excess padding */
-  overflow: hidden; /* Ensure content does not overflow the container */
+  overflow: hidden; /* Prevent content from overflowing the container */
   box-sizing: border-box; /* Include padding in width and height calculations */ }

 #videoEffectsTree {
   display: block; /* Ensure the tree plot is treated as a block element */
-  margin: 0; /* Reset margins to prevent overflow */
+  margin: 0 auto; /* Center horizontally within the container */
-  max-width: 150%; /* Increase maximum width to make it bigger */
+  max-width: 95%; /* Restrict the maximum width to fit within the container */
-  max-height: 150%; /* Increase maximum height to make it bigger */
+  max-height: 95%; /* Restrict the maximum height to fit within the container */
-  width: 90%; /* Slightly increase the width */
+  width: 90%; /* Set a relative width */
   height: auto; /* Maintain aspect ratio */
-}
+  overflow: hidden; /* Ensure the content does not overflow */ }

 /* If unipept's uv-treeview-node needs white text, keep this: */